material-motion/material-motion/starmap/specifications/plans/TransitionTween.md

 `backwardTimingFunction` is the timing function to use when initially animating backward.

-`window` is the transition window within which the `segment` applies.
+`transition` is the transition within which the `segment`.

-`direction` is the transition's direction.

 ## Example: Fade transition

     TransitionDirector Fade {
       func setUp() {
         let fade = TransitionTween("opacity",
-                                   window: transition.window,
-                                   direction: transition.direction
+                                   transition: transition,
-                                   segment: .init(position: 0, length: 1)
+                                   segment: .init(position: 0, length: 1),
                                    back: 0,
                                    fore: 1)
         addPlan(fadeIn, to: forwardElement)